Akhil-Workplace-In/Akhil-Workplace-In/README.md

 - 👋 Hi, I’m @Akhil-Workplace-In
 - 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning Foundation of Web Development
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...